belgattitude/httpx/docs/src/pages/exception/bundle.md

 ### Packaging

 This library offers a dual cjs/esm bundle.
-The (optionial) serializer code has been tuned to avoid issues with [dual package hazards](https://nodejs.org/api/packages.html#dual-package-hazard).
+The (optional) serializer code has been tuned to avoid issues with [dual package hazards](https://nodejs.org/api/packages.html#dual-package-hazard).

 The export fields and the builds are checked on the CI with [are-the-types-wrong](https://arethetypeswrong.github.io/).